AnnahGrace/DAR---Final-Project/README.md

 1.)
 Figure out how to simulate data (include every variable type and subtype)

 2.)
 Gain a conceptual understanding of the following statistical tools (and play with them in R):
-  * T-tests (one and two sample)
+  -a.)
+T-tests (one and two sample)
-  * Uni vs. multi variate ANOVO
+  - Uni vs. multi variate ANOVO
-  c.)
-Factor analysis
+  - Factor analysis
+  - Structural equation modeling
+  - Inter-rater reliability
-  d.)
-Structural equation modeling e.)
-Inter-rater reliability f.)
-Linear regressions and corrilation coefficents g.)
-Hedge's g calculation and z-scores for standardized mean difference h.) "leave-one-out" analysis i.)Specificity scores j.) tests of homogeneity
+  - Linear regressions and corrilation coefficents
+  - Hedge's g calculation and z-scores for standardized mean difference -h.) "leave-one-out" analysis
+  -i.)Specificity scores
+  -j.) tests of homogeneity
     - Q-tests
     - Chi-squared tests
     III.)
 I-squared